All Episodes

 How about they've got to live under Obamacare?

-Do you know Louis Gomert never ever, ever went on Obamacare and went now the last couple of years with no insurance?
+Do you know Louis Gomert never, ever, ever went on Obamacare and went now the last couple of years with no insurance?

-Louis Gormart's so rooted in his presence.
+Louis Gomert's so rooted in his presence.

 He sleeps in his office because he doesn't have enough to pay for two homes.

-Because they got families and they got expenses and they got one home there and they can't afford it, and they truly want to serve, which I think is very admirable.
+And by the way, there's like 40 congressmen that sleep in their office because they can't afford an apartment because they got families and they got expenses and they got one home there and they can't afford it and they truly want to serve, which I think is very admirable.

 All right.

-Uh all right, I don't need the audience getting mad at me.
+I don't need the audience getting mad at me.

-Um everybody else is mad at me.
+Everybody else is mad at me.

-I got every liberal in the country mad at me.
+I've got every liberal in the country mad at me.

 Well, we love you.